ccmjga/mjga-scaffold/README_EN.md

 # 🔥 Model First

-[Mjga](https://www.mjga.cc) It is a completely redesigned, modern Java Web scaffolding built on a cloud-native philosophy with the following features:
+[Mjga](https://www.mjga.cc) is a completely redesigned, modern Java Web scaffolding built on a cloud-native philosophy with the following features:

 - Containerized applications
 - Components that can be loaded and unloaded